-HIIT or High Intensity Interval Training, is alternating periods of high intensity work with lower intensity work, sometimes using basic equipment like weights, bands, or kettlebells, or just simple bodyweight exercises.
+HIIT or High Intensity Interval Training, is alternating periods of high intensity work with lower intensity work.
+Sometimes HIIT classes use basic equipment like weights, bands, or just simple bodyweight exercises.
 Think 40 seconds of squat jumps, to spike that heart rate, followed by a 40 second plank hold.
 Next, you catch your breath and drop the heart rate.
 Your high intensity heart rate will be different from the person next to you, which is key for success in HIIT.
 It might take your neighbor 20 squat jumps to drive that heart rate up, and for you, it may just be air squats- and that’s ok.
 The good news is HIIT workouts are typically shorter in duration and don’t need to be done everyday to see results.

 Types of fitness classes: EPOC

 Furthermore, after the HIIT workout you will continue to burn more calories in a process called Exercise Post Oxygen Consumption, or EPOC.
 You get the most bang for your buck with HIIT training, it’s fun, fast and one of the most effective ways to lose fat.
 Format examples include Orange Theory Fitness and F45.

 Traditional Tabata stands for 20 seconds of very fast-paced work, followed by 10 seconds of recovery time.
 That time cycle is repeated eight times.
 If you are doing the math, that’s four minutes of serious work!
 Next, consider the 2:1 ratio of hard work to rest.
 There is nothing physically comfortable about Tabata workouts as it’s designed to push your V02 max.
 Expect to be breathless!
 One or two rounds with a minute rest in between should be enough to leave you gassed!
 Perfect for hotel rooms, Tabata is excellent when you’re short on time or to finish off a workout!